- Arts & Recreation

 Explaining their choice of a scepter as a driving visual element, the agency remarks that the fact it’s not a common object today was “bound to inspire curiosity”.
 The gleaming pearls, gems and ornaments, silky tapestries, highly contrasting lights and deep colors create a beautiful interplay with large, white fonts and occasional black backdrops.

 One of Scepter & Sword website’s unorthodox traits is horizontal scrolling - very rarely used, compared to the traditional, vertical scroll.
+Professional web developers leverage this technique to showcase the site’s visual elements or present content sequentially and narratively.

 The visitor’s mouse cursor takes on a shape of a big circle with “Scroll to navigate” text when it’s not hovering over any clickable elements.
 The scrolling action starts moving in new images and textual content from the right in an uninterrupted and continuous flow.